-As of the date of this AIF, the Company's cash investment in Aireon is US\$150 million (CDN\$196 million).
+As of August 31, 2021, the Company's cash investment in Aireon is US\$150 million (CDN\$189 million).

 In December 2018, in connection with Aireon's entry into a debt facility with a major international bank (the Aireon Debt Facility), the Company and the other Aireon investors contributed their interests in Aireon into a new holding company, Aireon Holdings LLC (Aireon Holdings), and entered into an Amended and Restated Aireon Holdings LLC Agreement (LLC Agreement).
 Aireon Holdings holds 100% of the membership interests in Aireon, which remains the operating entity.